mzkim-ny/portfolio/README.md

 # **Minji Kim's portfolio**
-Hello, this is a record of asking questions about issues you were curious about and answering through data.
+Hello, this is a record of asking questions about issues I was curious about and answering through data.

 - **Tools**: Excel, MSSQL, Tableau Public, ChatGPT
 - **References**: <My first SQL class>, <Tableau Good Morning Afternoon>, <Data Pre-processing Analysis Tasting in SQL>